 yes, an island.
 Everything from social determinants of health, to hospital visits, to treatment itself are all conceivably concentrated in one geographic location, providing an opportunity to limit outside variables which could impact a

 Staten Island has disproportionately suffered from the overdose crisis.
-The number of overdose deaths per 100,000 on the island is about 170% higher than the national rate and it maintains the second highest borough rate of death due to overdoses in NYC.
+The number of overdose deaths per 100,000 on the island is much higher than the national rate and it maintains the second highest borough rate of death due to overdoses in NYC.
 Staten Island has emerged as a center of overdose treatment innovation.

 Several SI-based outreach programs already identify individuals for addiction treatment based upon their SUD experience or prior overdose.
 These include the HOPE Opioid Diversion Program, a partnership between behavioral health providers, local government units, the Office of the Richmond County

 District Attorney and the NYPD, as well as the Relay Program, which utilizes ER departments to connect overdose survivors with supportive services.

 The Hotspotting Program is centrally administered by the Staten Island Performing Provider System (SI PPS).
 The SI PPS was created out of the New York State (NYS) Medicaid Redesign program (1115 Waiver), a multi-billion-dollar effort to transform NYS’s Medicaid program.
 The SI PPS stands as an alliance of clinical and social service providers focused on improving the quality of care and overall health for Staten Island’s Medicaid and uninsured populations with 12,000 employees, 19 community based organization partners and 75 network partner organizations.